-Much later, when you have turned away from Clifford's Tower, as soon as you have crossed the pelican crossing, and while you are still on the pavement, look for a gate a few metres to your right, it leads to a little lane that seems to be called Tower Place.
+Much later, when you have turned away from Clifford's Tower, as soon as you have crossed the pelicon crossing, and while you are still on the pavement, look for a gate a few metres to your right, it leads to a little lane with the street sign "Tower Place".
 If you look down this lane you see the inside of the Walls and a narrow stone ledge to defend them from, but the trail goes into the gardens on the outside of the Walls where there was once a ditch [as well as a generally lower ground level].
+P.9.8.
 There is an information board at this point and some flood levels are marked.
 Later in your route through Tower Gardens there is more information on oval metal plates mounted on low concrete pillars.